Explore Georgia Tours

 • Afternoon: Gentle walking tour of Abanotubani district, learn bath house history

-• Evening: First sulfur bath experience — private room at Orbeliani Baths with kisi scrub
+• Evening: First sulfur bath in a private room at Orbeliani Baths, with a kisi scrub

-• Dinner: Light Georgian meal — salads, pkhali, fresh bread
+• Dinner: Light Georgian meal of salads, pkhali, and fresh bread

 Day 2: Deep Relaxation